littlebenlittle/littlebenlittle.github.io/site/services.md

 ### Education

-Whether it's for a formal academic class or passion project, I'm delighted to share and grow and knowledge with learners of all levels.
+Whether it's for a formal academic class or passion project, I'm delighted to share and grow and knowledge with learners of all levels in the following
+topics:

 -   Computer Science
 -   Mathematics